ConvergePanelRESEARCH • VERIFY • GOVERN

 How ConvergePanel helps

-ConvergePanel's structured output is effectively a trust dashboard: consensus scores, evidence quality ratings, confidence labels, and disagreement maps — all computed from multi-model comparison.
+ConvergePanel's structured output functions as a trust dashboard: consensus scores, evidence quality ratings, confidence labels, and disagreement maps — all computed from multi-model comparison.
 You see how trustworthy the output is, not just what it says.

 For team-level use, governance thresholds let you operationalize the trust decision.
 Results above your consensus and evidence floor are cleared for use.
 Results below are flagged for human review.
 Over time, you can tune these thresholds based on your domain's actual error rate — building an AI trust policy grounded in observed performance rather than instinct.